 iSchool Career Blog

-Each week, I publish 1-2 blog posts for San Jose State University iSchool's Career Blog.
-As part of the Career Development site, my posts cover a myriad of career topics, including interviewing, conferences, networking, social media, and more.
+Each week, I published 1-2 blog posts for San Jose State University iSchool's Career Blog.
+As part of the Career Development site, my posts covered a myriad of career topics, including interviewing, conferences, networking, social media, and more.

 In another class, I created an online course on filter bubbles.
 My intended audience is graduate students enrolled in either an online or on-campus MLIS program.
 These two modules teach users what filter bubbles are, how to pop 'em, and how they relate to information professionals.

 I created an online book report on this classic novel for History of Youth Literature.
 I thoroughly enjoyed diving into themes and historical context, as well as exploring the Library of Congress' collection of Depression era photographs.

 I’ve created images and infographics for class assignments as well as marketing images for the Career Blog and for East Palo Alto Library.
 In the past, I've used Piktochart and Canva, but I'm always open to mastering another product!